 The Coordinator for Multicultural Development in the Office of the Vice President for Student Affairs and Services gives special attention to the development of multicultural competencies for both students and staff.
-The coordinator plans and conducts training programs and works with a variety of multicultural issues and projects.
+The coordinator, along with an assistant who focuses on lesbian, bisexual, gay and transgendered issues, plans and conducts training programs and works with a variety of multicultural issues and projects.